gemini-testing/gemini/README.md

     `<browser-id>` value is used for browser indentification in test resports and for constructing screens file names.

+* `projectRoot` – root directory of a project.
+All relative paths in config or options will be resolved relative to it.
+By default it is the directory config file is placed in.
 * `screenshotsDir` (CLI: `--screenshots-dir`, env: `GEMINI_SCREENSHOTS_DIR`) - directory
   to save reference screenshots to.
 Specified relatively to config file directory.
   `gemini/screens` by default.